Learning from Videos for 3D World: Enhancing MLLMs with 3D Vision Geometry Priors

 In this work, we propose \textbf{V}ideo-3D \textbf{G}eometry \textbf{LLM} (\model{}), a novel framework designed to explicitly integrate 3D visual geometry priors into MLLMs.
 To achieve this, we introduce a 3D visual geometry encoder that enriches input visual sequences with additional geometric information.
 Specifically, input images are processed by both a conventional visual encoder and the newly integrated 3D visual geometry encoder.
 The features extracted by these encoders are fused at the patch level and subsequently passed to the MLLM backbone.
 As the 3D visual geometry encoder is pre-trained on tasks such as point map prediction on pairs or sequences of images~\cite{tang2024mvdust3r, wang2025vggt,wang2024dust3r}, it embeds strong 3D perception prior knowledge and is able to capture correspondences across frames.
 By doing so, \model{} can effectively incorporate 3D geometry priors into the model and become more robust to viewpoint transformations, significantly improving its spatial reasoning abilities.

 Extensive experiments have been conducted on various 3D scene understanding and spatial reasoning tasks, where the model accepts video input.
 These 3D scene understanding tasks include 3D visual grounding~\cite{scanrefer}, 3D dense captioning~\cite{scan2cap}, and 3D video object detection~\cite{embodiedscan}.
-For spatial reasoning tasks, we evaluate our model on VSI-Bench~\cite{vsibench}, CV-Bench \cite{cambirian1}, and BLINK \cite{blink}.
-The experiments show that our fine-tuned 4B model outperforms larger spatial-enhanced models by a substantial margin.
+For spatial reasoning tasks, we evaluate our model on VSI-Bench~\cite{vsibench} and CV-Bench \cite{cambirian1}.
+The experiments show that our fine-tuned model outperforms larger spatial-enhanced models by a substantial margin.
 The results uncover several interesting findings: (1) Without explicit dense 3D inputs, our approach outperforms many leading 3D input-based models, underscoring its effective 3D geometric understanding.
-(2) By implicitly modeling inter-frame correspondences within the visual representation, our model has learned strong egocentric-allocentric transformation capabilities, leading to significant improvements of Recall by \textbf{19.3} and F1 by \textbf{8.3} on 3D video object detection.
-(3) On tasks that require complex spatial reasoning skills, \ie, VSI-Bench~\cite{vsibench}, our 4B model attains an impressive average score of \textbf{46.1\%}, surpassing even the best proprietary model, Gemini-1.5-Pro~\cite{gemini_pro}.
+(2) By implicitly modeling inter-frame correspondences within the visual representation, our 8B model has learned strong egocentric-allocentric transformation capabilities, leading to significant improvements of precision by \textbf{11.9\%} and F1 by \textbf{10.7\%} on 3D video object detection.
+(3) On tasks that require complex spatial reasoning skills, \ie, VSI-Bench~\cite{vsibench}, our 4B model attains an impressive average score of \textbf{47.3\%}, surpassing even the best proprietary model, Gemini-1.5-Pro~\cite{gemini_pro}.
+Furthermore, our 8B model sets a new state-of-the-art performance with a score of \textbf{50.7\%}.
 This highlights the great utility of 3D geometry modeling in broader scenarios.